cs220s23/david-node-counter/README.md

 # Node.js Web Counter
-This project is a recreation of a web counter  used as an example in a preview class example for running an http server through gunicorn, or on AWS, recreated with Node.js, displaying the counter as HTML code, through an DOM implementation for Node, JSDOM, running in a Docker container, getting, and incrementing the count through a Docker Volume, within a remote server (AWS EC2).
+This project is a recreation of a web counter used in a in-class example for running an HTTP server, recreated with Node.js, displaying the counter as HTML code, through an DOM implementation for Node, JSDOM, running in a Docker container, getting, and incrementing the count through a Docker Volume, within a remote server (AWS EC2).

 ![Sorry it increments by 2](counter.gif)
 *Sorry this increments by 2, implementing this took **forever...***